-The Fund invests mainly in leveraged loans, high yield securities, common stocks not actively traded and preferred stocks.
+The Fund invests mainly in leveraged loans, high yield securities, asset backed securities, common stocks and preferred stocks.
 These investments may involve certain risks, including, but not limited to, those described below:

-COVID-19 and Global Economic and Market Conditions - The Fund is materially affected by market, economic and political conditions and events, such as natural disasters, epidemics and pandemics, wars, supply chain disruptions, economic sanctions, globally and in the jurisdictions and sectors in which it invests or operates, including factors affecting interest rates, the availability of credit, currency exchange rates and trade barriers.
-For example, COVID-19 has adversely impacted, and any future outbreaks could adversely impact, the markets and economy in general, including the companies in which the Fund invests, and could harm Fund performance.
-Market, economic and political conditions and events are outside the Adviser's control and could adversely affect the liquidity and value of the Fund's investments and reduce the ability of the Fund to make attractive new investments.
+Global Economic and Market Conditions - The Fund is materially affected by market, economic and political conditions and events, such as natural disasters, epidemics and pandemics, wars, supply chain disruptions, economic sanctions, globally and in the jurisdictions and sectors in which it invests or operates, including factors affecting interest rates, the availability of credit, currency exchange rates and trade barriers.
+For example, the COVID-19 pandemic, the Russia-Ukraine war, rising interest rates, heightened inflation, supply chain disruptions, geopolitical risks, economic sanctions and volatility in the banking and financial sectors have disrupted global economies and financial markets, and their prolonged economic impact is uncertain.
+Market, economic and political conditions and events are outside the Adviser's control and could adversely affect the Fund's operations and performance and the liquidity and value of the Fund's investments and reduce the ability of the Fund to make attractive new investments.